fish-shell/fish-shell/sphinx_doc_src/index.rst

         echo Got WINCH signal!
     end

-Please note that event handlers only become active when a function is loaded, which means you might need to otherwise <a href='commands.html#source'>source</a> or execute a function instead of relying on <a href=#syntax-function-autoloading>autoloading</a>.
-One approach is to put it into your <a href="index.html#initialization">initialization file</a>.
+Please note that event handlers only become active when a function is loaded, which means you might need to otherwise `source <cmds/source.html>`_ or execute a function instead of relying on `autoloading <#syntax-function-autoloading>`_.
+One approach is to put it into your `initialization file <#initialization>`_.

-For more information on how to define new event handlers, see the documentation for the <a href='commands.html#function'>function</a> command.
+For more information on how to define new event handlers, see the documentation for the `function <cmds/function.html>`_ command.

 .. _debugging: